88 more corona patients die in 24 hours

 Around 813,855 people have recovered so far across Pakistan making it a significant count with over 90 percent recovery ratio.

-Meanwhile, the NCOC Saturday allowed staggered reopening of the education sector in districts with less than 5% coronavirus positivity ratio from May 24.
+Meanwhile, the National Command and Operation Center (NCOC) Saturday allowed staggered reopening of the education sector (all public & private education institutions) in districts with less than 5% coronavirus positivity ratio with effect from May 24.

-However, in high-disease districts they will remain closed till June 6 and reopen on 7th provided June 3rd review, said a notification issued by the NCOC.
+However, considering the prevailing disease situation across various districts, the education sector in high-disease districts will remain closed till June 6, said a notification issued by the NCOC.
+The education sector in districts with more than 5 percent ratio will be reopened on June 7 subject to review planned on June 3.
+Therefore, the education sectors in high-disease districts may not be opened from May 24 onwards.

+All federating units have been requested to issue notifications accordingly by May 21.
+According to the notification, a total of 52 districts across the country were closed due to positivity ratio higher than 5 percent.